spikedoanz/numerical-analysis/Project1.md

 order of accuracy, but requires understanding stability properties and practical performance at your target step size.

+# Notes on efficiency

+In terms of raw number of function evaluations, the tier list is as follows:

+1. Euler : 1 eval per step

+2. AB3 : 1ish eval per step

+3. AB3-AM2: 2ish evals per step

+4. RK4 : 4 evals per step

+Because all of the methods don't really do anything special to the evaluated functions beyond just some basic extra scalar operations, the main component of the cost will be the function evaluation itself.

+Another note though, is that both AB3 and AB3-AM2 require caching as a part of their evaluation scheme.
+So, if the function being evaluated has extremely large outputs (say, 10 million dimensional vector), then there is that memory cost.
+It is a constant multiple though, so ultimately even this is not that significant of a cost.

 # Tangent on lean as a language